KiranMantha/plumejs/README.md

 # Starter templates

-If you want to use either with webpack or vite specifically then please check
+If you don't want to start with `yo plumejs` and need to use either with webpack or vite specifically then please check

 1. [PlumeJS webpack template](https://github.com/KiranMantha/plumejs-webpack-template)
 2. [PlumeJS vite template](https://github.com/KiranMantha/plumejs-vite-template)